 Making websites accessible means building them in such a way that everyone can read and interact with them, including people with disabilities.
 Section 508 of the Rehabilitation Act of 1973 and the Texas Administrative Code Chapters 206 and 213 provide standards for state website accessibility.

-The Section 508 standards are currently being reviewed and updated to align with the Web Content Accessibility Guidelines (WCAG) 2.0 Standard.
-It is TEA's policy to ensure that new and updated content complies with WCAG 2.0.
+The Section 508 standards align with the Web Content Accessibility Guidelines (WCAG) 2.0 Standard.
+It is TEA's policy to ensure that new and updated content complies with WCAG 2.0 Level II.

 File Formats and Plug-ins: